Well done Connor for achieving so many football awards from your football club

 This is due to the contribution that we make to sport and physical activity within our community and we are overwhelmed that this has been acknowledged.

 A panel will judge and select a winner from the nominations and this will be announced on 25th September.

 UPDATE! – We were successful in our nomination and are now the Chester-le-Street and Durham Partnership Primary School of the Year.

 Sainsbury’s Gold Mark Award

-We are so pleased to now announce that we have received the Sainsburys School Games Gold Mark Status.
+We are so pleased to now announce that we have received the Sainsburys School Games Gold Mark Status again for 2017-2018.
 Schools that apply for the Government led programme are assessed on their approach to developing competitive sports across the school and the community.
 Gold is the highest mark that a school can achieve.